There’s Nothing you can do about Sperm Quality …………….except that there is….plenty….including acupuncture …

 How?
 We think the improvement in circulation improves the testes ability to correctly create sperm (spermatogenesis), by providing the body with the nutrients needed to address the damaged microcirculation associated with poor sperm quality, varicoceles, and ageing.”

-Fertility acupuncturists are inspired to continue their study and practice, because of the growing body of evidence that supports their work, and the real life changes they see in their clinic; the stories of patients who have good reason to believe, that acupuncture was key in bringing about positive changes to sperm quality, and their becoming a father.”
+Fertility acupuncturists are inspired to continue their study and practice, because of the growing body of evidence that supports their work, and the real life changes they see in their clinic.
+From the stories of patients we have good reason to believe that acupuncture was key in bringing about positive changes to sperm quality, hopefully resulting in their becoming a father.”

 Ali works at the York Clinic in York.
 If you’d like to find out more about fertility acupuncture, please do contact Ali Longridge (firstname.lastname@example.org) via her confidential email address.
 Alternatively to book an appointment with Ali, please contact the York Clinic on 01904 709688 or email York Clinic at email@example.com .

 - Auger J, Eustache F et al. Sperm morphological defects related to environment, lifestyle and medical history of 1001 male partners of pregnant women from four European cities.
 Hum Reprod 2001; 16;2710-7